pyOpenSci/handbook/_sources/community/infrastructure/intro.md.txt

 The [`pyosMeta`](https://github.com/pyOpenSci/pyosMeta) package is a Python package that **parses review and contributor data** and transforms it into **machine-readable YAML files** used by our website.

-### Summary of flow
+### How data flows through our system

 * `pyosMeta` parses the **Markdown data** within review issues in the [`software-review`](https://github.com/pyOpenSci/software-review) GitHub repository.
 It:
   * Gathers review editors, reviewers, and maintainers’ GitHub usernames, and uses the GitHub API to retrieve contributor names, emails, and other public GitHub profile information
   * Extracts the GitHub URL of each reviewed package and retrieves basic repository statistics (number of forks, stars, contributors)
   * Stores this peer review information in `packages.yml`

 * `pyosMeta` also parses **contributor data** from across all pyOpenSci repositories.
 It:
   * Parses `all-contributors` bot files to compile a list of contributors and their associated repositories/projects
   * Parses peer review metadata to populate roles such as reviewers, editors, and other contributor roles within our organization
   * Stores this contributor information in `contributors.yml`

 * The `packages.yml` and `contributors.yml` files generated by `pyosMeta` are updated **daily** via a GitHub Action **cron job** in the [`pyopensci.github.io`](https://github.com/pyOpenSci/pyopensci.github.io/tree/main/_data) repository.
 This data is used to populate:
   * The **Our Community** page
   * The **Packages** page

+For more detailed information about data collection and processing, see the [Data Workflows](data-process) page.

-### Sphinx books and publishing
+### Website publishing

 * The **Python Package Guide**, **Peer Review Guide**, and **Handbook** are all **Sphinx books** that use the `pydata_sphinx_theme`.
 These books are built separately but are served under the `pyopensci.org` domain.
 * All Sphinx books use the [`pyos-sphinx-theme`](https://github.com/pyOpenSci/pyos-sphinx-theme`), which is a Sphinx theme built on top of `pydata_sphinx_theme`.
 * The final site is published at [pyopensci.org](https://www.pyopensci.org) using **GitHub Pages**.

+## Learn more

+This page provides a high-level overview.
+For detailed information about specific infrastructure components, see:

+* **[All repositories](our-repositories):** Complete list and description of all pyOpenSci GitHub repositories
+* **[Data workflows](data-process):** Detailed information about data collection and processing
+* **[Continuous Integration](continuous-integration):** CI/CD workflows and GitHub Actions
+* **[Permissions](permissions):** Repository access management and team structures
+* **[Pull requests](pull-requests):** How to work with pull requests in pyOpenSci repos
+* **[Issues](issues):** Issue management and labeling workflows